Everything You Need to Know About AWS Penetration Testing Report

 What is AWS Penetration Testing?

-A proper penetration test in the cloud is a thorough evaluation of the security of a cloud environment.
+A proper AWS penetration test in the cloud is a thorough evaluation of the security of a cloud environment.
 AWS offers a penetration test service for User-Operated Services, including cloud offerings created and configured by the user.
-This service provides organizations with a better understanding of the security of their AWS resources.
+This service gives organizations a better understanding of the security of their AWS resources.

 Does AWS allow Penetration Testing?

-In a word: Yes!
-Or, at least most of the time.
-However, there are specific boundaries to what an AWS ethical hacker can play with while the rest remains out of bounds for pen-testing.
+Although AWS allows pentesting on their services, there are specific boundaries to what an AWS ethical hacker can play with, while the rest remains out of bounds for pen-testing.

 List of AWS controls to be Audited for Security